awsdocs/aws-transfer-user-guide/doc_source/troubleshooting.md

 **Solution**

-Make sure that you are using the correct credentials for your user, and make updates to the user name or password, if necessary\.
+Make sure that you are using the correct credentials for your user, and make updates to the username or password, if necessary\.

 ## Troubleshoot file upload issues<a name="file-upload-issues"></a>